Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 \subsubsection{Real-Time Control}

-In power systems, the frequency level and voltage profile are two of the most critical indicators of system operating conditions.
-Alongside the short-term optimal scheduling of active and reactive power, \emph{frequency control} and \emph{voltage control} serve as essential tasks to ensure the real-time stability and reliability of the system.
-The three-level generation-side frequency control mechanisms are introduced in Section \ref{sec:gencontrol}.
-As a promising complement, demand-side frequency control \cite{chen2020distributed} has received considerable attention in recent decades.
-Because massive distributed energy resources (DERs) are ubiquitously distributed on the demand side, which are mostly inverter-interfaced and thus can respond fast to regulation signals or frequency deviation.
+In power grids, frequency level and voltage profile are two of the most critical indicators of system operating conditions.
+Accordingly, \emph{frequency control} (explained in Section \ref{sec:gencontrol}) and \emph{voltage control} are two essential tasks to ensure the real-time stability and reliability of power systems.
 In terms of voltage control \cite{chen2021model,sun2019review}, discretely controllable devices, such as on-load tap changing transformers, voltage regulators, and capacitor banks, are generally scheduled in advance, as they are not suitable to be switched frequently.
-Continuously controllable devices, such as inverter-based DERs and static Var compensators (SVCs), are then controlled in real-time to adjust their (active/reactive) power outputs to maintain safe grid voltage levels under system disturbances.
-In practice, power system control is challenging due to large-scale power networks, massive electric devices, complex system dynamics, physical operational constraints, and more.
-Advanced control techniques such as distributed control and data-driven methods are necessitated to overcome these challenges.
+Continuously controllable devices, such as inverter-based distributed energy resources (DERs) and static Var compensators (SVCs), are then controlled in real-time to adjust their (active/reactive) power outputs to maintain safe grid voltage levels under system disturbances.
 While the current practice of power system control generally does not incorporate carbon emissions considerations, it is important to develop carbon-aware control schemes to fully exploit the potential for grid decarbonization.